We Welcome Your Application to Join Us!

 In Arusha, the focus is service.
 We’ll volunteer at an orphanage and primary school, teaching English to young children, playing games, and helping with after-school chores.
 We’ll spend two mornings studying Swahili with a native-speaker language instructor and learn about the geography, culture, and history of Tanzania.

-On Kilimanjaro, we’ll challenge ourselves with a weeklong summit bid.
+On Kilimanjaro Expedition we’ll challenge ourselves with a weeklong summit bid.
 At 19,341 feet, Mount Kilimanjaro is the highest peak on the continent — a spectacular snow-draped volcano astride the equator.

 Experiencing all of this — the Crater, the Serengeti, Arusha, Kilimanjaro — is the stuff of dreams.
-Field Studies Tanzania makes those dreams a reality, and let’s you share them in a fun — and friendship-filled — Overland group.
+Kilimanjaro makes those dreams a reality, and let’s you share them in a fun — and friendship-filled — Overland group.

 Exploring the Serengeti

 Need to Know

 - 25 hours of service

 - Insulated Jacket, Trekking Poles, and Four-Season Sleeping Bag to use on Kilimanjaro

 We’ll meet in Arusha and head to our accommodations to get a good night’s rest to start our trip.

 Days 2-6: Safari in the Ngorongoro Crater & the Serengeti